 - View all holdings by total value

-- View number of clients impacted
+- View number of clients owning a specific holding

 - View and edit asset mixes